What is peritoneal dialysis?

 Peritoneal dialysis is carried out at the patient’s home and can be done either manually or automatically.

-How often do I have to do Peritoneal Dialysis?
+How often do I need to do Peritoneal Dialysis?

 Substantiated information by: